 Dr. Yoon was previously the Chief Executive Officer of Digital Domain Virtual Human, Inc. from January 2020 to November 2021 where he managed a global organization of developers throughout the United States, Canada and Taiwan using AI technology to implement best quality digital human at optimal speed using minimal amount of facial data and created partnerships with Google, Amazon, and Microsoft to implement "AI with a human face".
 He served as the Executive Advisor to the Chief Executive Officer of Flipboard, Inc. from January 2019 to December 2020.
 Prior to that, Mr. Yoon served as the Senior Vice President at Samsung Electronics, from May 2005 to December 2018.
-He served as the Chairperson at the Tizen Association from January 2015 to December 2018.
-Mr. Yoon served as the Chief Technology Officer at Oracle Corporation, US, from August 2000 to May 2005.
-Dr. Yoon has BS in Computer Engineering, Seoul National University (1985) and an MBA (2017) in Global Management, an MS in Electrical & Computer Engineering, University of California at Irvine (1995), PhD, in Computer & Information Science & Engineering, University of Florida (2000)
+He served as the Chief Technology Officer at Oracle Corporation, US, from August 2000 to May 2005.
+Dr. Yoon has BS in Computer Engineering, Seoul National University (1985) and an MBA (2017) in Global Management, an MS in Electrical & Computer Engineering, University of Florida (2000).